Flamboyant racegoers show off creative hats as sun shines on Royal Ascot

 The Princess Royal and her family took part in the traditional carriage procession ahead of the first race but the Queen is not expected to join them in the royal box.

-Anne was joined by her husband Vice Admiral Sir Tim Laurence, and her daughter Zara Tindall and her partner Mike Tindall.
+Anne was joined by her husband, Vice Admiral Sir Tim Laurence, and daughter Zara Tindall with her partner Mike Tindall.

 Among the famous faces was TV judge Rob Rinder, who joked he was waiting for racing tips from broadcaster Clare Balding, who comes from a horse racing family.